nfes-org/nfes-org.github.io/_posts/2020-06-04-Sergey-Alyaev.md

 <!-- <img class="image image--md" src="/assets/board/alyaev.jpg"/> -->
 Sergey Alyaev
 is a senior researcher in applied mathematics at NORCE with interests including forward and inverse modeling, data-driven methods, and decision theory. <!--more-->
 Sergey has MSc and PhD degrees in applied mathematics from the University of Bergen.
-The main focuses of his research are the real-time applications of these methods and integrated workflows in the field of drilling and geosteering.
+His research mainly focuses on the real-time applications of these methods and integrated workflows in drilling and geosteering.
-From 2018 he took responsibility for leading the project “Geosteering for IOR” where the team is developing advanced quantitative and statistical methods and applying them for real-time formation evaluation and decision making.
+In 2018 he started leading the geosteering initiatives at NORCE where the team is developing advanced quantitative and statistical methods and applying them for real-time formation evaluation and decision-making.